validatedpatterns/regional-resiliency-pattern/doc/ExampleDRApp.md

 oc patch drpc pacman-placement-1-drpc -n pacman --type merge -p '{"spec": {"action": "Failover"}}'
 ```

+### Failover Process
+Once the failover process has started, we will see its progress checking the
+`DRPC` CR.

 ![DRPC-FAILINGOVER][DRPC-FAILINGOVER]

 Wait until the application is failed over correctly